 We recommend Hill’s Prescription Diets.
 They have the most research and quality control behind them.
 Click the Hill’s image below for a $7.00 coupon towards any prescription diet purchase.

 When you bring a pet into your home, you want to ensure that you provide appropriate care in different situations.
-At the Alta Rancho Pet & Bird Hospital, we provide appropriate dermatology treatments for dogs, cats, birds, pocket pets and reptiles.
+At the Alta Rancho Pet & Bird Hospital, we provide appropriate dermatology treatments for dogs, cats, birds, pocket pets.
 Depending on the needs of your pet, our veterinarians provide appropriate tools to address the underlying skin concerns that develop from different situations.

 Identifying External Parasites